open-mmlab/mmaction2/docs/install.md

 ln -s $KINETICS400_ROOT data
 ```

-### Using multiple MMAction versions
+### Using multiple MMAction2 versions

-The train and test scripts already modify the `PYTHONPATH` to ensure the script use the MMAction in the current directory.
+The train and test scripts already modify the `PYTHONPATH` to ensure the script use the MMAction2 in the current directory.

-To use the default MMAction installed in the environment rather than that you are working with, you can remove the following line in those scripts.
+To use the default MMAction2 installed in the environment rather than that you are working with, you can remove the following line in those scripts.

 ```shell
 PYTHONPATH="$(dirname $0)/..":$PYTHONPATH